A comprehensive resource for safe and responsible laser use

 Visual interference happens only when the laser emits visible light.
 Also, because the eye is more sensitive to green light, a laser emitting green light will cause more visual interference than a laser of equal power emitting a red or blue beam.
 This and other basic principles of laser hazards are discussed on this page.

-A secondary concern is the remote possibility of high-powered laser light that might cause eye injury to pilots (or anyone onboard looking out a window when laser light enters).
+The secondary hazard is the potential for a laser to cause eye effects or injuries to pilots (or anyone onboard looking out a window towards strong laser light).

-Fortunately, it is very unlikely for eye injuries to occur from consumer-type lasers, or even from more powerful light show lasers.
+- Fortunately, it is very unlikely for pilots to incur eye injuries from consumer-type lasers aimed at their aircraft, or even from more powerful light show lasers.
 Of the tens of thousands of reported laser/aircraft incidents, only in less than 1% of cases have there been reported laser eye injuries (adverse changes to the retina) and eye effects (watering eyes, pain that dissipates).

-Detailed statistics on FAA-reported laser eye injuries and effects are here.
+Detailed statistics on FAA-reported laser eye effects and injuries are here.

 Many or most injury reports are questioned by recognized laser safety experts.
 For example, the injuries could have been pre-existing or could have been caused by non-laser factors such as rubbing the eye after an exposure.
 In a very few cases, minor injuries have healed — just as skin heals after a small cut or burn — with no ill effect on vision.